-The admirable work of these and many other research psychotherapists and progressive psychiatrists willing to raise their heads and ask the difficult whys have shown time and time again that hurt people hurt people.
-And they have also shown — and this is crucial — that, with the right help, hurt people can recover.
+The admirable work of these and many other research psychotherapists and progressive psychiatrists willing to raise their heads and ask the difficult whys have shown time and time again that people who hurt people are hurting.
+That does not excuse their behaviour or make it ok.
+It does explain it.
+This is crucial — as it means prevention and cure; with the right professional help, hurt people can recover.
 Arthur is the first finding exemplified.
 Unfortunately he’s not the second.

-For first we must listen – to the individual, to their experiences, both now and then, to recognise their particular sources of pain; the reasons for their “illness”; the abuses they have suffered, the ACEs they’ve been dealt.
-We see how this never happened for Arthur.
-He says it himself — “Are you even listening to me?” until finally: “You wouldn’t get it.”
+We must offer a trained professional who can safely understand, empathise and listen – to the individual, to their experiences present and past, to find and witness their particular sources of pain; the reasons for their “illness”, the abuses they have suffered, the ACEs they’ve been dealt.
+This never happened for Arthur.
+He says it himself to his social worker — “Are you even listening to me?” until finally: “You wouldn’t get it.”

-Because only when we get it can we hope to “treat” successfully.
-Or perhaps that should read “hear” successfully — so that a voice no longer finds escape only as a choked, half-disguised half-sob hidden by a crippling, convulsive “laugh”.
+Because only when someone gets it can there be hope to “treat” successfully.
+Or perhaps that should read “hear” successfully — so that a voice can be truly heard not buried in a choked, half-sob hidden by a crippling, convulsive “laugh”.

 Perhaps films like Joker will have more luck than the ACE study.
 For this is entertainment that challenges us to the core.
-Let’s hope it challenges our understanding too, and fuels further investment in research as well as at the box office.
+Let’s hope it challenges our understanding too, and fuels further investment in research and therapy as well as in the box office.

 The Circle Line is launching soon!
 Sign up now and we'll be in touch when we're fully working